[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 JOVI PAK

 JoVi Pak manufactures compression aids that are ready-made, or custom designed, for use on the extremities.
-Although sleeves are shown here, similar garments are available for use on the legs.

 • Shown on the left is a JoVi Sleeve made of fabric stitched over flat foam to create channels to direct the flow of the lymph.